AIasd/FusED/README.md

 In the command line, the program should ends with `We have found (x) bugs in total.` before showing a series of "kill server" messages.

+Note since only one randomly sampled scenario is run here, it might not be a fusion error.
+To guarantee the finding of fusion errors, see the **Run Fuzzing** subsection next under **Detailed Description** where 500 scenarios have been run.

 ## Detailed Description
-The main result is the number of (distinct) fusion errors.
-Since the fuzzing process has randomness, the number won't be exactly the same across runs but it should be within the paper's reported range.
+The main results are the numbers of (distinct) fusion errors found using FusED and the baseline methods.
+Since the fuzzing process has randomness, the numbers won't be exactly the same across runs but they should be similar to the paper's reported ranges for each setting.

 ### Run Fuzzing
 In `~/Docuements/self-driving-cars/FusED`,